 It’s almost here.
-Less than a week to go before we’re all worrying about our word counts and comparing it to other people’s.
+Later this week is when we all start worrying about our word counts and comparing it to other people’s.
 In an effort to calm the impending storm that begins on November 1st, here are a selection of final tips that should help you ready yourself for the big challenge.

 First, let’s consider practicalities: